admhpr/oversight/content/notes/on-culture.md

 * group dynamics determine outcomes
 * when a team focuses its attention on the wrong thing, it loses sight of what's important to performance
-* the best way to achieve sucessful teams is to create a safe environment in which everyone can share their vulnerabilities
+* the best way to achieve successful teams is to create a safe environment in which everyone can share their vulnerabilities
 * add a common sense of purpose and this can be equally as powerful

 ### Key takeaway